 Edge inference, multi-sensor fusion, autonomous decision-support.
 The organisations building AI-native systems for defence — fast, end-to-end — are only beginning to emerge in India.

 Active acceleration of domestic tech adoption.
-Political will at its highest point in a generation.
+Political will at its highest point in a generation — Defence Vision 2047 (2026) makes self-reliant, multi-domain capability national doctrine.

 549 problem statements.
 430 contracts. ₹2,400+ crore procured. ₹449 crore outlay FY 2025–26.
 Grants up to ₹25 crore per challenge.
 The pathway has been tested, paid out, and scaled.